Everything you need to know for your perfect Egyptian adventure

 Most travelers need a visa to enter Egypt.
 Citizens of many countries can obtain an e-Visa online before traveling or a visa on arrival at Cairo, Luxor, Aswan, and Hurghada airports.

 A single-entry tourist visa costs $25 USD and is valid for 30 days.
 Your passport must be valid for at least 6 months beyond your arrival date.
-Some nationalities are exempt, while others require prior application at an Egyptian embassy.

 The e-Visa allows you to apply online before traveling, saving time at the airport.
 The visa on arrival can be purchased on the spot for eligible nationalities but may involve waiting in line.